Carlos Watson (journalist): Early life and education

-Watson graduated from Harvard University.
-He worked as Chief of Staff and Campaign Manager for Florida Representative Daryl Jones, and managed Bill Clinton's 1992 Election Day effort in Miami-Dade County, Florida.
-He subsequently attended Stanford Law School, where he was an editor of the Stanford Law Review and president of the Stanford Law School Student Government.
+He graduated with honors from Harvard University with a degree in government.
+While in college, he worked as Chief of Staff and Campaign Manager for Florida Representative Daryl Jones, later managed Election Day operations for the Clinton–Gore presidential campaign in Miami-Dade County.

+Watson earned his J.D. from Stanford Law School, where he served as an editor of the Stanford Law Review and president of the Stanford Law School Student Government.